Sharon Special Education Parent Advisory Council

 The Mission of the Sharon Special Education Parent Advisory Council (SSEPAC) is to work towards the understanding of, respect for, support, and appropriate education for all children with special needs in the community of Sharon, Massachusetts.

 SSEPAC Library: The Council has a large collection of books, pamphlets, videos etc. These items are currently held in the Sharon High School Library.
-Some of their holdings are currently searchable on-line (using the keyword term SSEPAC) with more being added weekly until all holdings will be listed on-line.
 You may request to check out materials and request delivery if you are unable to get to the Sharon High School Library to check them out.
 You may also request to receive materials that are checked by someone else when they are returned.

 Sharon Public Library